Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

 - Dead knots – loose or partially detached

 Live knots are generally stronger and more stable.
 Dead knots may fall out over time, leaving holes that weaken the timber.
+If you've ever had a knot pop out of a board while planing it, you know exactly how frustrating a dead knot can be — one moment you're making nice shavings, the next you've got a hole in your workpiece.

 Knots reduce tensile and bending strength, especially when located near the edge of a board or in tension zones.
+For a deeper understanding of how wood handles forces, our timber strength comparison article can help.

 Shakes